p4wlppmipb/OPTIMAL-IPB/README.md

 ## Installation Steps

-:warning: This plugin was developed in the python 3.7 environment contained in QGIS version 3.10 A Coruña.
-And works with keras version 2.4 and tensorflow version 2.3.0.
+:warning: This plugin was developed in python 3.7 environment contained in QGIS version 3.10 A Coruña, and works with keras version 2.4.3 and tensorflow version 2.3.0.

 ### 1. Package Required